-The actual plotting will be done with the well-known matplotlib module.
+This is a good place to introduce Python plotting.
+The graphics will be produced with the well-known matplotlib module.
 To make the code a bit more legible, we import the module under the name plt.

 '''

 16 import matplotlib.pyplot as plt

 '''